sonomevagabondo-sys/CaluclatorGUICpp/README.md

 I also really love how the stylesheet turned out.

-Hope you enjoyed reading this, and thanks! :D
+Hope you enjoyed reading this, if you have any suggetions or want to ask anything go ahead!
+Thanks! :D

 Heres the mainwindows.UI